verbb/image-resizer/docs/get-started/installation-setup.md

 composer require verbb/image-resizer
 ```
 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Image Resizer.

-## Licensing
-You can try Image Resizer in a development environment for as long as you like.
-Once your site goes live, you are required to purchase a license for the plugin.

-For more information, see [Craft's Commercial Plugin Licensing](https://docs.craftcms.com/v3/plugins.html#commercial-plugin-licensing).